How to Get Rid of a Stuffy Nose: 15 Remedies That Work

 Avoid oral decongestants if you have high blood pressure, heart disease, glaucoma, or an enlarged prostate, as pseudoephedrine can worsen these conditions.

-7. Run a Humidifier
+7. Does a Humidifier Help With Congestion?

 Dry air — particularly from indoor heating systems during winter — dries out nasal membranes and makes congestion worse.
 A cool-mist humidifier in your bedroom maintains humidity between 40 and 50 percent, which is optimal for nasal health.
 The added moisture helps keep mucus thin, supports ciliary function, and prevents the nasal lining from cracking and swelling.